one1lion/Hololens_Experimenting/README.md

 ## Entry: 2019-11-16.4

 I made it to 24 in the githowto walkthrough and figured I would create a branch to use for the [MR Basics Tutorial](https://docs.microsoft.com/en-us/windows/mixed-reality/holograms-100 "Microsoft Docs: MR Basics 100: Getting started with Unity").
 I plan on creating the Unity project there and hopefully making checkpoint branches as I complete each major section.
 I seem to do a lot of hoping at the end of each of these entries.
 This is because I am not sure how much time I will be able to spend on this between working on projects for my job and making sure to spend quality time with my wife.
 We'll see how this goes.

+## Entry: 2019-11-16.5

+Well, that was an adventure.
+I am not sure if I have the correct .gitignore file for this, but it seems like I was able to get the project uploaded.
+I am wondering if I should allow the entire project to get uploaded (as in, have a less restrictive .gitignore file) or not.
+I'll have to do some research on that.
+For now, I at least practiced a little with git add, mv, rm, branching, pulling, committing, and pull requests.
+That'll require more tutorial-ing, too.
+I think I am stopping for the night, though.